igemsoftware/USTC-Software2015/README.md

 ---
 # Frontend

-### Our frontend is with canvas-based HTML5.
+### Our frontend is coded with canvas-based HTML5.
 Please view it with IE10+, Microsoft Edge or newest Firebox, Chrome, etc., if it fails to render well.

 ### Dependency (already included in the project)